home-assistant/developers.home-assistant/docs/frontend/custom-ui/lovelace-custom-view.md

 title: "Lovelace: Custom View Layout"
 ---

 By default Home Assistant will try to show the cards in a masonry layout (like Pinterest).
-A Custom View Layouts allow developers to override this and define the layout mechanism (like a grid).
+A Custom View Layout allows developers to override this and define the layout mechanism (like a grid).

 ## API